espocrm/documentation/docs/administration/formula.md

 ## Attributes

 [Attributes](terms-and-naming.md#attribute) represent field values of a target entity.
-You can insert available attributes by clicking on the plus button.
+You can insert available attributes by clicking the plus button.

 It's possible to access attributes of related entities with the following format `linkName.attributeName`.

-The attribute element type was introduced to be able to write like this:
+The attribute element type was introduced in the language to be able to write like this:

 ```
 description = 'test';